Why does Ripple have a minimum balance?

 How Exodus Handles XRP Minimum Balances

 Similar to how Exodus requires a minimum Ethereum balance to exchange ERC20 tokens, Exodus also requires a small amount of Ripple to be stored in your wallet to remain in compliance with Ripple's enforced reserve requirements.

 - By default, Exodus enforces a minimum balance of 20 XRP.
 If your Ripple address in Exodus has less than this minimum balance, clicking on the "Receive" tab will display a modal (popup) with this warning to alert you of the situation:

-- If your Ripple address in Exodus contains below 50 XRP, you will be alerted that your balance is low as a friendly reminder that transacting XRP may bring you below the minimum reserve requirement.
-This warning is displayed in the upper right-hand corner of Exodus when viewing your Ripple wallet:
+- If your Ripple address in Exodus contains less than 50 XRP, you will be alerted that your balance is low as a friendly reminder that transacting XRP may bring you below the minimum reserve requirement.
+This warning is displayed in the upper right-hand corner of Exodus when viewing your Ripple wallet

 - Once your balance exceeds 50 XRP, all of these notifications will disappear from the Exodus UI.
 Should you dip below these pre-established amounts, Exodus will once again display these warning messages.